 I need health insurance now.
 Can I sign up for a plan under the Affordable Care Act (ACA)?

-AARP sent a letter to Congress on March 25 asking for a nationwide special open enrollment period: “Access to affordable health care coverage is more important now than ever,” said Nancy LeaMond, AARP's executive vice president and chief advocacy and engagement officer.
-“We continue to strongly support a national special open enrollment period (SEP) to allow those without insurance in this country to get covered.
-Many state-based exchanges have already enacted these special enrollment periods, but we urge Congress and the Administration to act to ensure that access to coverage be available nationwide."
+AARP had sent a letter to Congress last spring asking for a nationwide special open enrollment period: “Access to affordable health care coverage is more important now than ever,” said Nancy LeaMond, AARP’s executive vice president and chief advocacy and engagement officer.

 It’s also important to note that those who have lost their jobs and their incomes may qualify for Medicaid — a free or low-cost health program that enrolls applicants year-round.